Black History

 The Freedom School

 In the summer of 1964, over forty Freedom Schools opened in Mississippi.
-These schools were part of Freedom Summer, a project of the Southern Civil Rights Movement, with the goal to empower African Americans in Mississippi to become active citizens and agents of social change.
-This site archives the curriculum of the summer Freedom Schools,… learn more
+These schools were part of Freedom Summer, a project of the Southern Civil Rights Movement, with… learn more

 resource URL thumbnail